There are people who think they want to leave your church.

 Get out your pen and paper, and let’s get to work!

-5 unsurprising reasons why you’ll lose people
+5 unsurprising reasons why you’ll lose people and they’ll leave your church.

 You will experience change in your church.